Manage Variants and Conditional Content

 • Conditional content macros are highlighted differently depending on the variant selected, giving you visual feedback on what will appear in each variant.

-In Scroll Documents:
+In Scroll Content Manager:

 • Use the Variant Preview available in the Scroll Page Details panel.